londomloto/bigtree/README.md

 ## Documentation
 1. Options
   * __markup__

-    HTML markup that is used for render each node.
+    HTML markup used for rendering each node.
 Markup can contains tags (template) supported by __jsRender__

   * __itemSize__

 2. Method
 3. Events